-- 1. Hold a high school diploma or a high school equivalency diploma (GED).
-Students can visit www.access.mysed. gov/ged/ for more information on testing procedures.
+- 1. Hold a high school diploma, high school equivalency diploma (GED), or a Test Assessing Secondary Completion (TASC).
 Students holding an IEP diploma are not eligible for admission. - 2.
 Complete the Application for Admission in person or online on the College's secure website at www.villa.edu. - 3.
-Send an official high school transcript or a copy of the GED transcript to the Admissions Office.
+Send an official high school transcript or a copy of the GED transcript (or test results from TASC) to the Admissions Office.
 For any college work completed, please send official transcript. - 4.
 A faculty interview for the Art Department may be necessary if determined by Admissions.
 In addition, all music students are required to meet with the Music Department for an interview and/or audition. - 5.
 Complete the necessary financial aid forms if applying for financial assistance at the state, federal, and/or institutional levels. - 6.
 Complete required health/medical forms and return to the Health and Services Office before the first day of classes.
 Health-related questions may be directed to the Director of Health and Disability Services at 716.961.2852.